AmitShomrat/SeeWhatYouHear/README.md

 - FastLED library for LED control

 ## Acknowledgments
-Special thanks to MatKat Music for providing the SimpleEQ infrastructure that served as the foundation for this project.
+Special thanks to [@matkatmusic](https://github.com/matkatmusic) for providing the SimpleEQ infrastructure that served as the foundation for this project.